 Before Christmas, I travelled to Bruges for the first time to the chocolate capital of Europe, for the Christmas markets with friends.
 Now, I wasn’t efficient in my chocolate quest, but as luck be have it we ended up in front of The Chocolate Line.
 The shop is small and was crammed with people like me, look for the next chocolate hit.
-This shop is well known for their tequila chocolate.
+This shop is well known for its tequila chocolate.
 Now, I also love tequila.
-Not the most ladylike drink I know but give me a tequila and gingerbeer any day and I’m a very happy girl.
+Not the most ladylike drink I know but give me tequila and gingerbeer any day and I’m a very happy girl.

 The tequila chocolate comes in a rich dark chocolate shell, with a small sprinkling of sea salt flakes on the side, a lime ganache with a pipette of silver tequila.
 I and my brother (a fellow tequila lover) joined me in this delight at ten in the morning and something did get lost in translation.
 We stupidly tried squeezing the tequila into the ganache, resulting in a delicious mess!
 What we should have done was, lick off the salt on the side, squeeze the tequila into our mouths then eaten the chocolate.
 Either way, the result was amazing!